cocome-community-case-study/cocome-cloud-jee-service-adapter/README.md

 ## Deployment

 Glassfish comes with a standard Derby DB.
 So you DO NOT need to configure your own DB.
-THe following steps will configure this Derby DB and connect it automatically to CoCoME
+But, if you still want to use your own Database, follow the instructions in `Connect your own DB` and skip the Deployment part up to the mvn command (`mvn -s settings.xml install`).
+The following steps will configure theDerby DB and connect it automatically to CoCoME

 Before you can deploy the service-adapter make sure you have added a data (re)source called `jdbc/CoCoMEDB`.
 This can be done on command line